 Without one of these three essential factors, the claim will fail.
 For instance, if you’re found in possession of a controlled substance but can show that you didn’t have knowledge of the substance (for example, if it was found in your vehicle after you lent it to a friend), you may not have the requisite knowledge for a conviction.
 By that same token, someone who is riding in a vehicle in which controlled substances are found but who had no control over the drug, even if they had knowledge of it, may not be found guilty.
 You will want to have a Brevard County Drug Possession lawyer counseling you on all of the nuances of the law.

 While the penalties for drug crimes under Florida law can be severe, a conviction isn’t a given.
 There are several potential defenses that could be available, including:

 Other defenses may be available depending on the specific facts of your case.
-An experienced defense attorney can work with you to determine which of these defenses are most viable and should be pursued.
+An experienced Rockledge drug possession defense attorney can work with you to determine which of these defenses are most viable and should be pursued.

 Will I automatically go to jail if I’m facing drug charges in Rockledge FL?

 Not necessarily!
 There are ways to have drug charges reduced or even dismissed, depending on the circumstances.
 Other possible penalties may include entering a substance abuse treatment program, community service, probation or random drug testing.

 Can I still be charged if I didn’t give the officer permission to search my car?

 Without permission or a warrant, nothing found in your vehicle can be used against you.
-An experienced Melbourne defense attorney will fight the charges on grounds that your constitutional rights were violated and have the charges dismissed.
+An experienced Melbourne drug possession attorney will fight the charges on grounds that your constitutional rights were violated, and have the charges dismissed.